What is a temple and shrine seal book?

 This is a photo of my second seal book.
 I bought it in Miyazaki’s Aoshima Srhine.

 My first book that was pictured earlier was purchased at Kitaguchi Hongu Fuji Sengen Shrine in Yamanashi Prefecture.

 Of course, Japanese people do not keep those book as a souvenir.
 For them it has a religious background.
 I was told that many Japanese people take those books into their grave when they die.
 Others try to get the book full while doing one of the famous pilgrimages.
-The most famous is probably the Shikoku 88 Temple Pilgrimage.
-That is definitely something I want to try one day, too.
+Among the famous ones is the Shikoku 88 Temple Pilgrimage, but also the Kumano Kodo.

 What about the actual seals?

 Once you’ve gotten some seals it looks like in the photo above.

 One seal per page.
 It’s a pricy souvenir as one seal usually costs 300 yen.
 As for what is actually written, it depends.
 On the side you always get the date (in the photo: December 30th 2010 = my first 2 seals ever).
 In the middle written in bigger letters is often the temple’s or shrine’s name (but not always).

 I think it’s a very unique and special souvenir that not everybody has.
 The monks or priests who are about to write the seal into my book are always surprised to see how many temples and shrines I’ve already visited.
 (And when I tell them that it’s my 6th book, don’t even ask what’s going on! *g*)